Ravernstal/gof2-bin-info/weapons.md

 | 4 | Float | Engine intensity (Y) | |
 | 4 | Float | Engine intensity (Z) | |

+## Notes

-In versions of the game which have both the Valkyrie and Supernova DLCs, there are 59 entries defined in this file.
+* There are 59 entries defined in this file.
-This file is little-endian.
+* This file is little-endian.